 1. Lens Type

 The lens type is the first thing to consider before buying a lens for shooting creative portraits.
-There are two types of lenses: prime lens and zoom lens.
+There are two types of lenses: a prime lens and a zoom lens.
 A prime lens has a fixed focal length.
 Compared to a zoom lens, it offers much wider apertures, sharp images, and is lighter in weight.

 In contrast, a zoom lens can be used for both close-up and far-off photography.
 The flexible zooming ability is the greatest advantage of this lens.
 However, they are heavy and cost much more than a prime lens.
 Therefore, choose the one you are most comfortable using and that is compatible with your budget.